 Antelope Interesting Facts

-Nearly 25 species of antelope are in danger of becoming extinct.
+Around 25 antelope species are at risk of extinction.
 Dama Gazelle and mountain nyala are some of the species that are endangered.
-The loss of habitat, less area for grazing and unrestricted trophy hunting has made them an endangered species.
+Habitat loss, reduced grazing areas, and unregulated trophy hunting have contributed to their endangered status.

-The Tibetan antelope is hunted for the pelt, which is used in shawls.
+The Tibetan antelope is hunted for its pelt, which is crafted into shawls.
 For a single shawl, many animals have to be killed leading to a large scale decline in the chiru antelope population.
 The horns of saiga antelope is in demand and even regarded as aphrodisiac in some cultures.
-The males have horns but the females do not have any.
+Males have horns, while females do not.

 Antelope Habitat